 list."
 I don't want to miss this opportunity.
 Jim and I are not getting

 any younger.
-Neither are our truck and camper.
+Neither is our truck.
 So, as I mentioned in an

 earlier entry, come hell or high water from all that melting snow, we're

 RESEARCHING THIS TRIP

 Alaska is huge.
 So is the distance from Montana, Idaho, or Oregon

 through Canada to get there and back on a road trip.
 Even if we spend

 two or three entire months in the state of Alaska we will barely scratch the

 surface of all the things there are to do and see.